-Filipinos have been living in New York since the 1970s, so it’s about time.
+Filipinos have been living in New York since the 1970s, so it’s about time to have little manila.

 For decades, Filipinos have been a part of New York City’s rich cauldron of culture and heritage from across borders.
-As proof, the Filipino community in the Big Apple has now staked their claim to a New York street corner, now formally known as “Little Manila Avenue” to locals.
+As proof, the Filipino community in the Big Apple has now staked their claim to a New York street corner.
+Also formally known as “Little Manila Avenue” to locals.

-“For the Filipino community of the greater New York City area, Little Manila is their home away from home: a dynamic portal in which members of the Filipino community maintain their connections to their loved ones both locally and internationally,” the online petition’s cause read.
+“For the Filipino community of the greater New York City area.
+Little Manila is their home away from home.
+A dynamic portal in which members of the Filipino community maintain their connections to their loved ones.
+Whether locally and internationally,” the online petition’s cause read.

 According to Sunnyside Post’s story, Filipinos have been migrating to the vicinity since the 1970s following the passage of the Immigration and Nationality Act in 1965.